craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 ##### Elvenfiber
 Elvenfiber is a very rare material that is used to make *equipment of elvenkind*.
 ##### Animabric
-Animabric is a fiberous material that is used to create cloaks and other clothing that hold Woven Patches and other Affects.
+Animabric is a fibrous material that is used to create cloaks and other clothing that hold Woven Patches and other Affects.
+It is formed from silk, and is *quite* expensive.

 #### Black Steel
 Black Steel is a steel formed alchemically that absorbs light and enhances the malleability of the Weave near it.
 While this makes forging something of the material even easier than steel, the same can be said of spellcasting while such an item is nearby.